Ben-Ortiz/reddit-bot-replyer/README.md

 # reddit-bot-replyer
-reddit bot that responds to one person and can change who it is, which subreddit, written in python Just run from command line
+reddit bot that responds to one person and can change who it is, which subreddit, written in python
+template from /u/throwaway_the_fourth
+Just run from command line
 Will add tutorial how to set it up